apache/pekko-management/docs/src/main/paradox/kubernetes-deployment/forming-a-cluster.md

 ### Apache Pekko Cluster Bootstrap

 To configure Cluster Bootstrap, we need to tell it which discovery method will be used to discover the other nodes in the cluster.
-This uses Akka Discovery to find nodes, however, the discovery method and configuration used in Cluster Bootstrap will often be different to the method used for looking up other services.
+This uses Pekko Discovery to find nodes, however, the discovery method and configuration used in Cluster Bootstrap will often be different to the method used for looking up other services.
 The reason for this is that during Cluster Bootstrap, we are interested in discovering nodes even when they aren't ready to handle requests yet, for example, because they too are trying to form a cluster.
 If we were to use a method such as DNS to lookup other services, the Kubernetes DNS server, by default, will only return services that are ready to serve requests,